 |Displacement||69 Cubic Inches|

-As the species of Yanmar Marine diesels continues to evolve, we’re seeing more power and less weight in ever decreasing profiles.
-This at the same time fuel economy improves and exhaust emissions are cleaner.
-In other words, the new Yanmar Marine´s are part of the trend towards smaller, lighter, more powerful and cleaner burning marine diesels.
+As the species of Yanmar Marine diesels continues to evolve, we're seeing more power and less weight, at the same time fuel economy improves and exhaust emissions are cleaner.
+In other words, the new Yanmar Marine's are part of the trend towards smaller, lighter, more powerful and cleaner burning marine diesels.

 Early on in the story we said this engine was particularly compact.
 Its critical measurements are 26-3/5" long by 17-9/10" wide by 21-1/5" high.
 Such a diminutive profile means installation on stringers is simple for boat builders on the factory floor or in the shop for a mechanic up to his elbows in a repower.

 For the record, the diesel's dry weight comes in at a meagre 293 pounds.
 Personally, I like the user friendly access for owner operator maintenance chores.
 The seawater pump, crankcase dipstick and fuel filter are all right out in the open.The compact control panel features an hour- meter for logging engine operation.
 That makes it easier to schedule fuel and oil filter changes.
 Complying with EPA Tier 2 regulations, the engine burns cleaner, producing less smoke and lower emission levels.